 Who all will be included in the decision to take our product?

 You cannot serve a prospect who doesn’t need your product or service.
-Therefore, finding the need for your prospects will help you decide whether you want to pursue the lead or submit a proposal in any way.
+Therefore, finding the need for your prospects will help you decide whether you want to pursue the lead it may be a quality lead or submit a proposal in any way.
 For example, if you ask how long a prospect has had the problem, their answer can reveal quite a bit about their situation.
 You need to be mindful about the question you ask in this situation and ensure to reveal the value that you offer which they cannot receive without your help.

 How long are you having this problem?